Oddworld Inhabitants: Exit from video game industry (2005–2009)

-After the release of Stranger's Wrath, Lanning initiated a case to audit the publishing deal his company maintained, with respect to royalties, and it was discovered that there were "millions and millions of dollars of error not in our favour," and chose to give EA an ultimatum of paying the money or giving back 100% of his company and all its associated IPs, the latter resulting.
-Unfortunately, ditching their publisher came at a cost—the loss of finance for game development, marketing and distribution.
+After the release of Stranger's Wrath, Lanning initiated a case to audit the publishing deal his company maintained, with respect to royalties, and it was discovered that there were "millions and millions of dollars of error not in our favour," and chose to give EA an ultimatum of paying the money or giving back 100% of his company and all its associated IPs—EA chose the latter.
+However, ditching its publisher meant the loss of finances for game development, marketing, and distribution.
 Without being able to fund it themselves, Oddworld Inhabitants could not continue to produce games.
-At the time, the studio had begun work on a new game called The Brutal Ballad of Fangus Klot, though it was working under the constraints of an Xbox-exclusive engine at a time when Microsoft only supported developers working on the Xbox 360.
+At the time, the studio had begun work on a new game called The Brutal Ballad of Fangus Klot.